Table of Contents

 Chlorinated hydrocarbons (hydrochlorocarbons)

 DDT (“Deet”, Muskol) is the prototype hydrochlorocarbon.
+It is a principal organochlorine compound of insecticides.
+It is colorless.
+It is very soluble in fats and in organic solvents, and practically insoluble in water.
 DDT and its analogs block inactivation of sodium channels in nerve membranes, thus causing unchecked firing of action potentials.

 The first sign of toxicity is a tremor, which may progress to seizures.
 Chronic exposure is tumorigenic in animals; carcinogenic potential is unknown in humans with inconclusive association with Hodgkin lymphoma, brain cancer, and testicular cancer.
 No specific treatment is available.

 Carbamates (e.g., carbaryl) and organophosphates (e.g., malathion, parathion) are acetylcholinesterase inhibitors that act by increasing muscarinic and nicotinic cholinergic activity.
 Acute poisoning is characterized by pinpoint pupils, increased secretions (perspiration, salivation, diarrhea, etc.), vomiting, bronchospasm, muscular symptoms (weakness, fasciculations, paralysis), CNS stimulation followed by CNS depression.
-Atropine and pralidoxime (not for carbamates) are used in the treatment of acute poisoning.
+Atropine is used in the treatment of acute poisoning.

 Botanical insecticides include nicotine (causes ganglionic, CNS, and neuromuscular stimulation followed by depression), rotenone (causes gastrointestinal symptoms upon ingestion; conjunctivitis and dermatitis upon contact), and pyrethrum (causes mainly contact dermatitis; seizures and peripheral neurotoxicity upon ingestion or inhalation).
 Treatment of acute poisoning is symptomatic and supportive.